 This may not strictly be a KYC issue, but is just as important for online businesses to ensure the customer remains in control of their account.

 In risk management, ceding control of an account to a third party (usually a fraudster) is called account takeover.
-You can read more about it in our online ATO guide.
+You can read more about it in our account takeover fraud guide.

 The good news, however, is that the same tools you use for KYC can also help you protect accounts in the long run.